Bribe

 4) Have a “no-devices-at-the-table” rule

 This one is also super important.
 If you carve out part of your day where there aren’t screens, then you won’t fall into the trap of giving your child a screen for distraction.
 Dinner time is one of the most important times of the day for a family to get together and even if your little one isn’t a part of the conversation, they are watching, observing, learning and listening.
-They see how adults interact and they hear stories about the world.
+They see how adults interact and they hear stories about their family and the world.
 Eventually, they will sit and converse with you (if you don’t give them a screen) so the hard part is now- the benefit (which is huge) comes later.

 5) Go outside at least once per day